 • Distance Driver are meant for longer distances and for moving from one side to the other in flight.

-In addition to the primary plastic blends, there are still more varieties offered, such as ultra soft putters and discs made of rubber.
+In addition to the primary plastic blends, there are still more varieties offered, such as ultra-soft putters and discs made of rubber.
 There are ‘over-mold’ discs that combine two plastics with one on the outer rim and a different one in the inner core.
-Overmold discs are made by Innova and include a mid range and a putter at the moment.
+Overmold discs are made by Innova and include a mid-range and a putter at the moment.
+MVP/Axiom also offer the overmold discs as well.

 SDG’s advanced search options allow you choose how the discs offered are sorted.
 Look through the ‘color’ section to find dyed discs, including tie-dyed, I-Dye, and other colors.
 There is an amazing variety of colors, we have taken a picture of each disc so you can choose exactly the color and style you want.
 Whether you prefer a solid one or two colors, or a tie-dye pattern.
 The biggest disc manufacturers will often have a wide array of these colorful discs and we've sorted and photographed them for you.